-There are many strong and mixed emotions that we feel when our teenagers are starting to learn to drive.
+We feel many strong and mixed emotions about responsible driving when our teenagers start to learn to drive.
 First, we feel excited about them.
 This is a huge step in the right direction for their independence, and achieving a driving license may be one of the first major steps to adulthood they can boast.
-However, the idea of our child driving on public roads alone can also be a worrying one, one we simply have to accept.
+However, the idea of your teen driving on public roads alone can also be a worrying one, one we have to accept.

 With the following advice, we believe you’ll make some real progress:

 The whole process of owning and operating a vehicle is hardly just time spent on the road.
 It’s also important for your child to gain a mature and responsible understanding of the investments they need to make and what costs are involved.
 From a deep dive into road tax to likely maintenance costs to the valuation of cars and the waste of money involved with buying new are all lessons they need to learn.
 This may also translate to teaching them about your own experience in car repair shops to help them avoid being taken advantage of.
 When they feel secure in financial management, they’ll be in a better place.